syntithenai/docker-cmfive/2pisoftware_continuous_integration.md

+## Creating a Deployment Repository

+### Quickstart
+- create and clone a repository named <XXXX>_deploy
+- create a file named Dockerfile in the repository root folder
+	- specify a base image
+	- ADD any resource file used to customise the image.
+	- ........
+- use bitbucket or github web UI to add webhook
+- create a deployment script and add it to the webhooks config file !!! (??
+HOSTING MODULE)
+	- use some of the resource scripts(see the config file)  to simplify writing your deployment scripts

+### Overview

 A deployment repository is created for each client project that is part of our CI framework.

+The only way to update a clients website is to tag their deployment repository.

 The deployment repository includes a top level Dockerfile that typically extends our hosted cmfive or crm image, customising the config file and adding modules like the wiki.